-The virtual fieldtrip addresses topics such as coastal geomorphology, Holocene relative sea level changes and sea-level indicators, palaeogeographic evolution, morphotectonics and palaeo-earthquakes.
-For the field trip design, bibliographical references were studied on the geological, geomorphological, tectonical and archaeological characteristics of the study area.
-Additionally, topographical, geological and other maps, as well as satellite images were studied.
-The individual sites of the
+The virtual field trip addresses topics such as coastal geomorphology, Holocene relative sea-level changes and sealevel indicators, palaeogeographic evolution, morphotectonics, and palaeo-earthquakes.
+For the field trip design, bibliographical references were studied on the geological, geomorphological, tectonic and archaeological characteristics of the study area.
+Additionally, topographical, geological and other maps, as well as satellite images, were studied.

-70 Additionally, topographical, geological and other maps, as well as satellite images were studied.
 The individual sites of the field trip were visited and documented through aerial photography, photographs and videos.
-For the complete overview of the field trip, a field trip guide was authored, providing information about the wider area and each of the sites individually.
-The collected data were imported into ArcGIS software, for data analysis and the development of thematic maps.
-The visualization of this virtual field trip was accomplished through the web platform of Google Earth,

-- through which it is possible to virtually visit and study the landforms of the area, as well as their relationship to the ancient anthropogenic interventions.
+For a complete overview of the field trip, a field trip guide was authored, providing information about the wider area and each of the sites individually.
+The collected data were imported into ArcGIS software for data analysis and the development of thematic maps.
+The visualization of this virtual field trip was accomplished through the web platform of Google Earth, through which it is possible to virtually visit and study the landforms of the area, as well as study their relationship to the ancient anthropogenic interventions.
 Within the Google Earth platform, the main sites were primarily designed with a brief overview text for its main characteristics, which is accompanied with photographic and video material from field work and educational field trips in the area.
 Because each site contains different features for further analysis, for each site a number of sub-topics were designed in the platform.
-These are introduced in the platform as placemarks, that can be further enriched with texts, - 80 photographic material, links, 3D views, etc. Therefore, each main site is first introduced with its location and general information and then each different topic is presented with texts, photographic and video material.
-134 third year students from the Faculty of Geology & Geo-environment participated in the virtual field trip.
-It was initially presented to the students, who also interacted with the platform to complete a post-field trip exercise.
-Upon completion, an anonymous questionnaire was distributed to the students in order to evaluate the virtual field trip in terms of their expectations - 85 and its usefulness.
-Overall, students' evaluation was accomplished through the anonymous questionnaire, which was a selfevaluation, and through a post-field trip exercise and the final semester exams of the course.
+These are introduced in the platform as placemarks, that can be further enriched with text, photographic material, links, 3D views, etc. Therefore, each main site is first introduced with its location and general information, and then each different topic is presented with text, photographic and video material.

+In total, 134 third-year students from the Faculty of Geology and Geoenvironment participated in the virtual field trip.
+It was initially presented to the students, who also interacted with the platform to complete a post-field-trip exercise.
+Upon completion, an anonymous questionnaire was distributed to the students in order to evaluate the virtual field trip in terms of their expectations and its usefulness.
+Overall, the evaluation from students was accomplished through the anonymous questionnaire, which was a self-evaluation; through a postfield-trip exercise; and through the final semester exams of the course.